fabio-rodriguez/linear-and-logistic-regression/README.md

 1. 'bootstraping.R' : Practicing statistical bootstraping technique with random data

-2. 'caret package.R' : Practicing with the caret package for predictions using Knn and loess techniques.
+2. 'caret package.R' : Practicing with the caret package for predictions using the mnist_27 data set and the knn and loess techniques.